ultimate-notion/ultimate-notion/docs/getting_started.md

 with `secret_`.
 This token will be used by Ultimate Notion for authentication.

-## Granting access to a page for an integration
+## Granting access to an integration

 Open Notion, i.e. the web interface or your Notion app.
 Make sure the integration you created shows up under
 <kbd>Settings & members</kbd> » <kbd>Connections</kbd>.
 Now select any page you want to access via Ultimate Notion and